 Following are some pros and cons you should know when planning to publish your books with any of these firms.

-- EXPANDED DISTRIBUTION: Because IngramSpark and Lightning Source are sister organizations of Ingram, the largest supplier of books to bookstores, both offer excellent distribution to the bookstore market, libraries and beyond.
-CreateSpace offers its own “expanded distribution,” but it doesn’t match Ingram’s reach.
+- EXPANDED DISTRIBUTION: Because IngramSpark is a sister organization of Ingram, the largest supplier of books to bookstores, it offers excellent distribution to the bookstore market, libraries and beyond.
+KDP offers its own “expanded distribution,” but it doesn’t match Ingram’s reach.

-- RETAILER DISCOUNTS: You can set your own retailer discount with Lightning Source and IngramSpark, which is important if you plan to distribute your books to the retail market.
-Most brick and mortar bookstores require at least 40% discount off the retail price, which you cannot set with CreateSpace.
-In fact, CreateSpace only offers retailers 25% off, which most brick and mortar stores won’t touch, thus limiting your ability to have bookstores carry your books.
+- RETAILER DISCOUNTS: You can set your own retailer discount with IngramSpark, which is important if you plan to distribute your books to the retail market.
+Most brick and mortar bookstores require at least 40% discount off the retail price, which you cannot set with KDP.
+In fact, KDP only offers retailers 25% off, which most brick and mortar stores won’t touch, thus limiting your ability to have bookstores carry your books.

-In addition, Amazon wants publishers to give them 55% off retail, but you don’t necessarily have to comply with this.
-I have always set my discounts at 40%, and Amazon still lists the books and even discounts them.
+- WHOLESALE DISCOUNTS: Amazon wants publishers to provide 55% off retail, but you don’t necessarily have to comply with this.
+I have always set my discounts at 40% through IngramSpark, and Amazon still lists the books and even discounts them.
+But if you publish with KDP, your retail discount will automatically be set to 55%.

-- BOOK ROYALTIES: Depending on how you set your retailer discount, you can potentially earn more book royalties when publishing through Lightning Source and IngramSpark.
-Check out this recent royalty comparison done by Carla King at Author Friendly.
-But this post on the ALLi site shows that CreateSpace wins the per-book price war, so much of it depends on how discounts are set—not to mention quantity breaks.
+- BOOK ROYALTIES: Depending on how you set your retailer discount, you can potentially earn more book royalties when publishing through IngramSpark.
+Check out this royalty comparison done by Carla King at Author Friendly.
+But this post on the ALLi site shows that KDP wins the per-book price war, so much of it depends on how discounts are set and quantity breaks.

-- ROYALTIES FROM RETAIL DISTRIBUTION: CreateSpace significantly lowers the amount of profit earned by authors when sold via distribution to other retailers, while Lightning Source and IngramSpark authors earn higher royalty payments.
+- ROYALTIES FROM RETAIL DISTRIBUTION: KDP significantly lowers the amount of profit earned by authors when sold via distribution to other retailers, while IngramSpark authors earn higher royalty payments.
 See Dave Chesson’s comparison here.

-- RETURNABLE BOOKS AND RETAILERS: You can accept returns on Lightning Source and IngramSpark titles, which makes your book more attractive to retailers.
-No bookstore wants to order non-returnable books, so if bookstores are a primary target for you, Lightning Source and IngramSpark brings a big advantage.
+- RETURNABLE BOOKS AND RETAILERS: You can accept returns on IngramSpark titles, which makes your book more attractive to retailers.
+No bookstore wants to order non-returnable books, so if bookstores are a primary target for you, IngramSpark brings a big advantage.

-- AMAZON PRE-SALES: Both Lightning Source and IngramSpark allow authors/publishers to setup pre-sales on Amazon, weeks or even months in advance of your book’s official release date.
+- AMAZON PRE-SALES: IngramSpark allows authors/publishers to setup pre-sales for print books on Amazon, weeks or even months in advance of your book’s official release date.
 Note that you have to have your book files print-ready in order to do this.
+Oddly, KDP doesn’t allow pre-sales on print books; these are only allowed on the Kindle edition of the book.

 When you set up a pre–sale, you can set a release date in the future and begin pre-promotion efforts.
 Generating pre-sales, which is when buyers commit to purchase the book when it goes on sales, means that all of those pre-orders are billed on the day your book is officially released—and all those sales on release day count toward your ranking on Amazon bestseller lists.

-- HARDCOVER PRINTING: Both Lightning Source and IngramSpark offer hardcover printing options, while CreateSpace does not.
+- HARDCOVER PRINTING: IngramSpark offers hardcover printing options, while KDP does not.

-- BULK PRINTING DISCOUNTS: CreateSpace does not compete with the high-volume print discounts offered by Lightning Source and IngramSpark, so if you plan to order your books in quantities of 500+, pricing will be better with Lightning Source and IngramSpark.
+- BULK PRINTING DISCOUNTS: KDP does not compete with the high-volume print discounts offered by IngramSpark, so if you plan to order your books in quantities of 500+, pricing will be better with IngramSpark.

-- COLOR PRINTING: If your book interior is printed in color, you’ll get far better printing prices from Lightning Source and IngramSpark, as much as 50% less than CreateSpace.
-Lightning Source and IngramSpark also offer low-cost and premium color printing options.
+- COLOR PRINTING: If your book interior is printed in color, you’ll get far better printing prices from IngramSpark, as much as 50% less than KDP.
+IngramSpark also offers low-cost and premium color printing options.

-- SETUP FEES: Lightning Source and IngramSpark both charge setup fees of around $39 for new titles, while CreateSpace does not charge a fee.
+- SETUP FEES: IngramSpark both charges fees of around $39 for new titles, while KDP does not charge a fee.
 IngramSpark does refund the setup fee when an order for 50 copies is placed within 60 days of setup so essentially, this is free as well.
 However, when you compare royalties earned, those fees can often be earned back quickly when book sales are generated.
 (Also note that members of the Nonfiction Authors Association get free title setup with IngramSpark.
 Check your member discounts page for details.)

-- REPUTATION: CreateSpace has a long-standing reputation problem within the publishing industry.
-Barnes and Noble and many indie booksellers don’t want to stock CreateSpace titles.
+- REPUTATION: KDP has a long-standing reputation problem within the publishing industry.
+Barnes and Noble and many indie booksellers don’t want to stock KDP titles.
 Check out this post (among many others, which you can find with a quick Google search) by authors who’ve experienced this issue firsthand.
 It makes sense.
 Why would direct competitors want to stock books produced by an Amazon company?

 - THIRD PARTY RESELLERS GETTING ADVANTAGES ON AMAZON: Amazon has also recently changed how books are sold through its marketplace, allowing third party retailers top sales position.
 Here’s an article published in the New York Times about this issue, which shows Amazon is creating some unfair advantages for third party sellers, while upsetting publishers in the process.

-- ISBNs: CreateSpace offers free ISBNs (International Standard Book Number), which Lightning Source and IngramSpark do not.
-However, one important tip, no matter which publishing service you use, is that you should ALWAYS acquire your own ISBN, which is required for publishing all books.
-ISBNs are linked to the publisher where they originated, so you should absolutely avoid using one issued by CreateSpace or any other free source since that associates your book with the publisher for all eternity.
+- ISBNs: KDP offers free ISBNs (International Standard Book Number), which IngramSpark does not.
+However, one important tip, no matter which publishing service you use, is that you should acquire your own ISBN, which is required for publishing all books.
+ISBNs are linked to the publisher where they originated, so you should absolutely avoid using one issued by KDP or any other free source since that associates your book with the publisher for all eternity.
 Instead, purchase your own block of ISBNs and establish your own publishing company name—something that sounds like a legitimate publishing firm.
 U.S. authors can purchase ISBNs from Bowkers.

-- PRINTING: Oddly enough, CreateSpace contracts some of its book printing to Ingram.
+- PRINTING: Oddly enough, KDP contracts some of its book printing to Ingram.
 It’s an unusual relationship, to say the least.

-As CEO of the Nonfiction Authors Association, my personal opinion is that IngramSpark and Lightning Source are much better choices for publishing versus CreateSpace, largely due to the unfair practices Amazon is using to give CreateSpace books an advantage on the site, but also because IngramSpark/Lightning Source offer higher quality printing, better options for trim sizes, hardcover and color printing, and offer excellent expanded distribution services.
+As CEO of the Nonfiction Authors Association, my personal opinion is that IngramSpark is a better choice for publishing versus KDP, largely due to the unfair practices Amazon is using to give KDP books an advantage on the site, but also because IngramSpark offers higher quality printing, better options for trim sizes, hardcover and color printing, and offer excellent expanded distribution services.

-More importantly, I feel that authors should speak out about these practices by CreateSpace.
-Amazon is pushing its weight around and essentially forcing authors and publishers into publishing on CreateSpace—or else face the consequences.
+More importantly, I feel that authors should speak out about these practices by KDP.
+Amazon is pushing its weight around and essentially forcing authors and publishers into publishing on KDP—or else face the consequences.
 I suspect we’ll see some lawsuits arise soon as a result of these issues.

 I will also add that because of these practices shared here, the Nonfiction Authors Association actively pursued a relationship with IngramSpark.
 We wanted to bring our members special discounts on title setup because we believe in what IngramSpark and Lightning Source stand for.
 Authority, VIP, and Thought Leader members of the Nonfiction Authors Association receive free title setup and file replacement with IngramSpark.
 Visit your member dashboard for details.